-However, you can add some dried fruit, along with the rice krispies if you wish.
+- Dried Fruit: add some dried fruit, along with the rice krispies if you wish.
 Dried cranberries, raisins or sultanas would all work and add extra chew to the slice.

-You could also add some marshmallow to the puffed rice mixture.
+- Marshmallow: You could also add some marshmallow to the puffed rice mixture.
 Simply cut up each marshmallow into small pieces and stir through with the puffed rice.

-How long can you store these biscuits?
+How long can you store Mars Bar Squares?

 One these mars bar squares have been chilled and cut up place them in an airtight container and store then in the fridge for up to a week.

-Can you freeze these biscuits?
+Can you freeze Mars Bar Squares?